Focusing on Co-parenting: Strengthening Diverse Military Family Systems

 - Explain practical strategies for strengthening military co-parenting relationships.

-Family Systems Trends and Transitions: What they Mean for Military Families
+To learn more or watch the recording of Part 1, Family Systems Trends and Transitions: What they Mean for Military Families, visit

 Ellie McCann is Family Resiliency Extension Educator and Professor since September 2003.
 Ellie’s work focuses on improving the quality of families’ lives through times of transition.
 Ellie has developed and taught numerous classes, trainings, and curricula to professionals and parents, including the Parents Forever™ divorce education program and Parenting in the Age of Overindulgence, an online course.
 Prior to her work with Extension, Ellie worked with children and families in both community agencies and university settings.
 Ellie earned a master’s degree in Human Development and Family Studies from the University of Arkansas, Fayetteville and is a Certified Family Life Educator.